A list of terms to help you

 Firstmark Services: A private, for profit company hired by the Office of Higher Education to service its Student Educational Loan Fund loans.
 A loan servicer bills students for scheduled payments, records those payments when made, encourages payments when not made, and generally monitors the status of a student loan for the student, lender, and guarantor.

 Free Application for Federal Student Aid (FAFSA): The form that must be completed by all students and parents who apply for federal student aid.
-It is the only form that can be used to apply for Minnesota State Grant funds and, at most postsecondary institutions, for institutional funds.
+It is also used to apply for Minnesota State Grant funds and, at most postsecondary institutions, for institutional funds.
+Undocumented students can apply for state financial aid using the Minnesota Dream Act state financial aid application.

 Grant: An outright award to the student, usually based on financial need.
 This money does not have to be repaid.